 I woke up in my hotel room in Ahmedabad contemplating - the aircraft that I had built in my garage had transported me halfway around the world to exotic India.
 Incredible.
 Thank you Van's aircraft for helping me to fulfill my dream.

 The day before departure from India, Dr. Pravin Dave visited my hotel room and provided me with a "fit to fly" document required by customs prior to departure.
 This was the first time in my life that a doctor paid me a visit at a location convenient to me for a health checkup.
+I was very grateful for the excellent medical care I received while in India.

 Upon reaching the airport, my transit through customs and immigration took only 45 minutes before my handlers dropped me off at the plane for pre-flight inspection.
 I was quickly given a clearance and taxied to the run-up area past Airbus and Boeing giants.
 Again, "May" was the smallest aircraft on the entire airport.